Medtronic Plc [MDT] stock Initiated by Robert W. Baird analyst, price target now $90

 Geoff Martha, Medtronic chairman and chief executive officer, will make a formal presentation and answer questions on the company beginning at 9:00 a.m.
 PST (11:00 a.m.
 CST).
 Immediately following the presentation, Martha, Karen Parkhill, executive vice president and chief financial officer, and other company executive vice presidents will answer questions on the company.

-The results of the trading session contributed to over 4040468 shares changing hands.
-Over the past one week, the price volatility of Medtronic Plc stands at 1.26% while the volatility over the past one month is 1.34%.
+It opened the trading session at $82.94, the shares rose to $83.78 and dropped to $82.14, the range by which the price of stock traded the whole day.
+The daily chart for MDT points out that the company has recorded -4.22% loss over the past six months.
+However, it is still -20.86% lower than its most recent low trading price.

-The market cap for MDT stock reached $109.59 billion, with 1.33 billion shares outstanding and 1.33 billion shares in the current float.
-Compared to the average trading volume of 7.04M shares, MDT reached a trading volume of 4040468 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 6.93M shares, MDT reached to a volume of 6147110 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Robert W. Baird have made an estimate for Medtronic Plc shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on July 19, 2023.